Table of Contents

 Related: Fuxian – Analog sands

 Diving in the lake is an interesting activity.
-Visitors can have 15 minutes for free to practice diving.
+Visitors can have 15 minutes free to practice diving.
 Diving for half an hour charges 100 yuan—120 yuan.
-Before diving, participants are required to finish the Health Investigation Form because people with the following diseases are forbidden to dive: infectious disease, venereal disease, respiratory disease, tympana inflammation and skin disease.
+Before diving, participants are required to finish the Health Investigation Form because people with the following diseases are forbidden to dive: infectious disease, venereal disease, respiratory disease, tympana inflammation, and skin disease.
 Other activities can be done: volleyball and football on the sandy beach, rubber-raft boating, bicycle tour along the lakeside roads.

 Basic facts of Fuxian Lake, features of Kanglang fish, Fish Separating Stone, Gushan Island, lotus root starch.

 Basic Facts of Fuxian Lake

 Located in the boundary area of Chengjiang County, Jiangchuan County, and Huaning County, Fuxian Lake is 70 km from Kunming.
 It is famous for the crystal-clear water, beautiful surroundings, and a special local fish.
 Actually, since most of the lake is in Chengjiang County, it is also called the Chengjiang Lake.
 Resembling the shape of an inverted gourd, the lake covers an area of 212 square kilometers, which is the 3rd largest lake in Yunnan (The largest lake in Yunnan is Dianchi Lake and the 2nd largest one is Erhai Lake.).